+Natural genetic diversity contained in wild and domesticated plant populations is vitally important in maintaining the security of food, feed, and fiber resources demanded by a growing human population.
+Collection, evaluation, and preservation of plant germplasm in the face of increasing erosion of genetic diversity in wild populations of many agriculturally important plant species protects against loss of genes of realized or potential importance.
 'Midland 99', a forage type bermudagrass, has gained statewide and regional acceptance and is now considered the premier variety for new establishment of bermudagrass pastures in the southern region.
 'Patriot', a new turf type bermudagrass recently released has gained national and international recognition for its superior turf quality and characteristics.

-Alfalfa germplasm releases also have enhanced the genetic diversity available for breeding programs.
+Cattlemen and alfalfa producers need a secure supply of well-adapted alfalfa varieties.
+Improved cultivars improve the sustainability and profitability of forage production.
+Alfalfa germplasm releases have also enhanced the genetic diversity available for breeding programs.
 A new peanut variety, 'Jupiter', which is a Virginia type was released and offers many desirable characteristics over existing varieties currently planted.